Signals

 user_function (TfeTextView *tv,

-TfeTextViewOpenResponseType response-id,
+TfeTextViewOpenResponseType response_id,

-is emitted.user_data comes from the fourth
+parameter(response_id) comes from the fourth argument ofg_signal_emit.

-fourth argument of g_signal_emit.The values of the type TfeTextViewOpenResponseType are
+The values of the type

-defined in tfetextview.h.
+TfeTextViewOpenResponseType are defined in

 /* "open-response" signal response */